Phase Equilibrium in Chemistry: A Comprehensive Guide

 Construction of Phase Diagrams

 Phase diagrams are constructed using experimental data and thermodynamic calculations.
-The Gibbs free energy of each phase is plotted as a function of temperature, pressure, and composition.
+The Gibbs free energy of each phase is a key factor in determining phase boundaries.

 Phase Boundaries